khaledh/bitflow/90_writing_kernel_in_c.md

 kernel: data
 ```

 This time we don't get any warning.
 When we inspect the file type we're told it's just "data", i.e. raw binary.
 Ideally our kernel should contain only the machine instructions corresponding to the `kmain` function.
-Let's disassemble it and see:
+Let's disassemble it and see (the `-u` option is a more compact version of `-b 32`):

 ```
-$ ndisasm -b 32 kernel.img
+$ ndisasm -u kernel.img
 00000000  55                push ebp
 00000001  89E5              mov ebp,esp
 00000003  EBFE              jmp short 0x3